mmbell/samurai/README.markdown

 [cURL] (http://curl.haxx.se/libcurl) and [HDF5] (http://www.hdfgroup.org/HDF5) are prerequisites for NetCDF4.

+[FFTW] (http://www.fftw.org/) is used for Fourier filtering in periodic domains

 ## Running SAMURAI

 The program takes a single argument in the form of an XML configuration file describing the run.
 Observational data and reference frame information should be placed in a subdirectory specified in the configuration.